zh-qifan/personal_webiste/content/blog/20221030-jordan-hahn-thm/index.md

 ---
 author: Qifan
-title: An intuitive understanding of the proof for Jordan-Hahn decomposition
+title: Jordan-Hahn Decomposition
 date: "2022-10-30"
 comments: true
-socialShare: true
+socialShare: false
 description: In this article, I will introduce the proof for Jordan-Hahn decomposition from an intuitive perspective.
 math: true
+weight: 20
 tags:
   - "measure-theory"
   - "mathematics"